sysdiglabs/opa-image-scanner/README.md

 ### Future milestones

-* Improve *how to demo* by providing some additional examples or automations (maybe a Jenkisn job)
+* Improve *how to demo* by providing some additional examples or automations (maybe a Jenkins job)
-* Publish helm charts in our own helm chart repository and provide instructions to install from there, no need to clone the github repo
+* Publish helm charts in our own helm chart repository and provide instructions to install from there, no need to clone the Github repo
 * Integrate the admission controller with the Sysdig Secure UI: mock https://jsfiddle.net/airadier/uh2jk94n/
-* Create an API to ssync the admission controller components with the configuration stored in Sysdig Secure
+* Create an API to sync the admission controller components with the configuration stored in Sysdig Secure
 * Integrate with Node Image Analyzer to trigger inline scan before the pod is accepted
 * Integrate admission controller events with Sysdig Secure Event Feed